 Residential Inpatient Program

-Severe addiction may require intensive round-the-clock treatment that only a residential inpatient rehab program can offer.
+Severe addiction may require intensive round-the-clock treatment that only a residential inpatient program can offer.
 Given the immersiveness of inpatient treatment, it is widely considered the most effective way to recover from addiction and substance abuse.
-During residential inpatient treatment at Riverwalk Ranch, you’ll undergo detox and full-time addiction treatment in a safe and supportive environment.
+During your residential inpatient program at Riverwalk Ranch, you’ll undergo detox and full-time addiction treatment in a safe and supportive environment.

 Inpatient or residential rehab refers to the highest level of care for those diagnosed with addiction and substance abuse.
 During inpatient rehab, you will live temporarily at the drug and alcohol rehab center, giving you 24/7 access to medical care as needed along with an intensive program of psychiatric care including individual and group therapy sessions.

 Since patients stay at the rehab center for the duration of treatment, they are free to focus on their addiction recovery without the triggers, stresses, and distractions of work and home life.
 Inpatient treatment typically lasts from 30 to 90 days, but longer stays are recommended.
 The program is individualized according to your needs, so the exact duration of the program may vary.

 Inpatient rehab typically follows detox, but it may include it if necessary.
 During detox, a patient safely eliminates problem substances from their system.
 The residential inpatient program promotes general physical wellbeing and good mental health in overcoming addiction.
 After completing a residential inpatient program, many individuals transition to a lower level of care with one of our outpatient programs.

 - Treatment planning tailored to your specific needs